 Independent research conducted by some of the nation’s top scientists concluded that, while the polygraph technique is not infallible, research clearly indicates that when administered by a competent examiner the polygraph test is the most accurate means available to determine truth and deception.

-Since 1980, a compendium of research studies – encompassing 80 research projects involving 6,380 polygraph examinations and 12 studies of the validity of polygraph, following 2,174 field examinations, indicate an average accuracy rate of 98%.
+Since 1980, a compilation of research studies – encompassing 80 research projects involving 6,380 polygraph examinations and 12 studies of polygraph validity, following 2,174 field examinations – show an average accuracy rate of 98 percent.

 There will always be test subjects who try to beat the polygraph test.
 We use the latest countermeasure peripheral hardware and techniques to identify individuals who try to cheat the test.
 Polygraph measures the level of nervousness throughout the test which simply cannot be turned off between questions.